 As an LB pre-requisite, you need to create an instance group.
 Once the instance group created, you can do the following to create HTTP(S) LB and enable Cloud CDN.

 - Go to Networking >> Load balancing >> Create a load balancer

 - Select “Start Configuration” for HTTP(S) Load Balancing

 - Create a backend configuration with the existing instance group and select “Enable Cloud CDN.”

-Most probably you don’t have to do any configuration for (Host and path rules & Front configuration) if you are just doing basic LB setup.
+Most probably, you don’t have to do any configuration for (Host and path rules & Front configuration) if you are just doing basic LB setup.

 You can leave the default configuration and click Create

-It will take few seconds, and you will get a confirmation that LB is created.
+It will take a few seconds, and you will get a confirmation that LB is created.
 LB will be associated with a public IP which you will use to update A record of your domain.

-Note: Google will by default give you an ephemeral IP, and it’s strongly recommended to get one static public IP for the LB.
+Note: Google will, by default, give you an ephemeral IP, and it’s strongly recommended to get one static public IP for the LB.